rshopa/event-based-tof-fbp/README.md

 # Image reconstruction by event-based 3D TOF FBP
-This application, written in [R language](https://cran.r-project.org/), is devoted to image reconstruction for J-PET, using a combination of three independent kernels functions in image domain, similar to [multivariate kernel density estimation (KDE)](https://en.wikipedia.org/wiki/Multivariate_kernel_density_estimation "Wikipedia"), but with asymmetric definition.
+This application, written in [R language](https://cran.r-project.org/), is devoted to image reconstruction for Jagiellonian PET (J-PET), using a combination of three independent kernel functions in image domain, similar to [multivariate kernel density estimation (KDE)](https://en.wikipedia.org/wiki/Multivariate_kernel_density_estimation "Wikipedia"), but with asymmetric definition.

 ## Prerequisites
 Tested on Ubuntu 16.04 LTE with R version 3.6.3 installed, as well as on Scientific Linux CERN SLC release 6.10, with R version 3.4.1.
 The script operates with some shell commands